Grid AI Readiness Gap Analysis

 - The analysis supports strategic planning for AI implementation and resource allocation.

-- Utilities can enhance operational efficiency and customer service through targeted AI initiatives.
+- Utilities can enhance operational efficiency through targeted AI initiatives, but challenges may arise.

-- Ultimately, this analysis fosters innovation and competitive advantage in the energy sector.
+- Ultimately, this analysis fosters innovation and competitive advantage in the energy sector, though it requires commitment.

 - Begin by assessing your current technological landscape and existing systems' capabilities.